listeven989/email.dev/README.md

 # Email outbound

-Open sourced version of mailchimp, instantly, replyio - because why wait for these closed-sourced companies to support the features you need when you can just spin up a PR and get it immediately available?
+Imagine a world where open source sets you free from depending on closed-source companies like MailChimp and Reply.io.
+You wouldn't have to wait for them to add the features you need.
+Instead, you could just create a pull request or GitHub issue, and get what you want quickly.

-Please feel free to add Github issues and pull requests.
+Feel free to add GitHub issues and pull requests.

-For Github issues, I will try to throw up a PR when I have time.
-Otherwise feel free to contribute with a PR and I will try to review within 24 hours.
+For GitHub issues, I'll try to make a PR when I have time.
+Or you can contribute with a PR, and I'll do my best to review it within 24 hours.

-# Features
+# Current Features

 - unlimited sender email addresses
-- support for any smtp email provider (e.g zoho mail, others)
+- support for any smtp email provider (e.g zoho mail, google suites, gmail, yahoo)
-- unlimited email sends
+- unlimited outbound emails
 - campaign support (group together email addresses and email templates to send out)
 - campaign limits (configure how many emails you'd like to be sent out in each campaign each day)
-- you can host this anywhere you'd like (i use render.com)
+- you can host this anywhere you'd like (the production version uses render.com)
+- link click tracking, every link in an email is tracked and you can see which links are clicked by recipients
+- email open tracking
+- full support for html emails, no formatting or other issues

 ## Upcoming features